IshyWishy17/ValorantRankPredictor/README.md

 Clean the gathered dataset to handle missing values and duplicates, then conduct exploratory data analysis to understand feature distributions and correlations with rank.

 Week 4: Model Development
-Split the dataset for training and testing, train various machine learning models, and evaluate their performance to identify the best rank prediction approach.
+Split the dataset for training and testing, train a machine learning model, and evaluate their performance to identify the best rank prediction model.

 Week 5: Visualization and Reporting
-Create visualizations to summarize insights from the data and model performance, then compile a report detailing your methodology and findings.
+Create visualizations to summarize insights from the data and model performance.